Cloudstrucc/Public/docs/architecture-outline.md

 Integration with Azure AD groups and the use of teams in CRM allows for efficient management of user permissions and collaboration.
 Teams and AD groups simplify user administration and ensure that access controls are consistently applied.

 ## 10. Power Pages Security
+This section describes the security measures implemented in Power Pages to protect data and ensure secure operations.

 ### 10.1 Table Permissions
 Table permissions in Power Pages control access to entire tables of data, ensuring that users only see the data relevant to their role.
 This enhances data security by restricting access based on user roles and permissions.